 What do I mean by visuals you ask?

 Well, that is a very good question.
 You have a few options and this will depend on the specific needs of your child.

 One example would be to have visuals of the unwanted behavior.
 This could be as simple as a quick drawing or pictures printed off the internet.

 Some visual examples:

-If you want to shape good behavior, you can reward your child will a token such as marbles.
-With every good choice, you give your child a marble to put in a jar and keep the jar in a very visual spot!
+If you want to shape good behavior, you can reward your child will a token such as a marble.
+With every good choice, give your child a marble to put in a jar and keep the jar in a very visual spot!
 You can reward your child for earning so many marbles such as 10 marbles means an extra 10 minutes at the park, etc....

 Discipline can be quite tricky for a child with special needs because language always plays a part in the process and language skills may be impaired.

 Therefore, this must be considered during the whole process.